VA Educational Benefits and Military TUITION ASSISTANCE

 • 1-3 credits is 1/4-time or less

 The Online Undergraduate Program doesn’t follow a standard semester format.
-BA Accounting, BA Business Administration, BA Interdisciplinary Studies, and BA Psychology and are the programs offered through the Online Undergraduate Program.
+BA Accounting, BA Business Administration, BA Interdisciplinary Studies, and BA Psychology are the programs offered through the Online Undergraduate Program.

-Graduate Programs:
+Graduate Programs

-Course Applicability:
+Course Applicability

 Only credits that apply toward completion of the student’s degree can be certified for VA purposes.
 If 12 credits are certified, all 12 must apply.
 If a student enrolls in 12 credits, but only nine satisfy a degree requirement, then the student is certified for nine credits.